taylor-clark6/Taylor-Clark/_posts/2024-10-30-Machine-Learning-Based-Detection-for-Cyber-Attacks-in-Internet-of-Medical-Things-Devices.md

 <html>
 <body>
-  <p>My mmachine learning skills continue to grow!
+  <p>My machine learning skills continue to grow!
 During summer 2024, I researched machine learning based detection
     for cyber attacks in IoMT devices.
 I noticed a problem in the healthcare industry, the vulnerability of IoMT devices to cyber attacks and the devastating consequences of such attacks, and I sought to use technology to solve it.
 I developed the project in Jupyter Notebook using Python and libraries such as Matplotlib, Numpy, Pandas, and Scikit